foreseecode/verint-xm-sdk-ios-samples/BasicSample/README.md

-This sample project demonstrates a basic implementation of the Verint Predictive code in an empty iPhone app.
+This sample project demonstrates a basic implementation of the Verint's Survey Managment features.
-It uses the provided EXPInviteView to show a modal dialog to the user inviting them to take a survey when they have met the configured threshold.
+It uses the provided EXPInviteView to show a modal dialog to the user inviting them to take a survey when they have met the configured thresholds.
+See configuration file to check the thresholds.